rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 ### Due Date and Grading
 You have until the end of day Friday (typically 6PM ET) to complete your project and submit it for evaluation.
 To receive a passing grade, the project must:

-* Fulfil every non-extension user story below
+* Fulfill every non-extension user story below
-* Fulful every non-extension technical requirement below
+* Fulfill every non-extension technical requirement below

 For successful submission, you *MUST* push your final version to the `gh-pages` branch of your repo.